ashrithyvs/Anubis/README.md

-# The Enigma
+# The Anubis

-Although I named it as Engima, this program is used to encrypt and decrypt messages using RSA algorithm.
+Although I named it as Anubis, this program is used to encrypt and decrypt messages using RSA algorithm.

 ## Usage

-1. Go to the lib directory and run in your command line `cd ./Enigma/lib`
+1. Go to the lib directory and run in your command line `cd ./Anubis/lib`

-2. `python3 enigma.py`
+2. `python3 Anubis.py`

 ## Commands